hitoshi-watase/sercrod/docs/reference/directives/event-change.md

   These modifiers are parsed from the attribute name, for example @change.prevent.stop or @change.once.

 - Cleanup
-  If cleanup.handlers is enabled in Nablla configuration, the original @change attribute is removed from the output DOM after it has been processed, leaving only the attached listener and normal attributes visible.
+  If cleanup.handlers is enabled in Sercrod configuration, the original @change attribute is removed from the output DOM after it has been processed, leaving only the attached listener and normal attributes visible.

 #### Evaluation timing